bmwiedemann/openSUSE/packages/a/apache-tomcat-10-java-21-image/README.md

 sent to stdout, meaning that the `podman logs tomcat` command displays Tomcat logs.

-For security reasons, the image runs as the **tomcat** user.
-This means that additional packages cannot be installed via `zypper`, unless the user becomes `root`.
+For security reasons, the image runs as the **tomcat** user and is installed on a micro base container without a package manager.

 To deploy an application, copy the `.war` file into `$CATALINA_BASE/webapps` (either during a container build or by bind-mounting